Dan Miller (sportscaster): Early career

 Upon graduating high school, Miller, got a job at Mutual Radio Network affiliates WJLA and WTEM as a college student to help as an engineer for their weekend sportscasts.
 At the job interview, he was asked if he knew how to edit audio tape.
 He lied and said he could.
 He kept the job for 11 years.
 Miller attended George Mason University.

-In 1992, Miller got a job at WTNT ("Sports Radio 570") in Washington, D.C. as an overnight talk show host and Washington Redskins beat reporter.
+In 1992, Miller got a job at WTNT ("Sports Radio 570") in Washington, D.C., as an overnight talk show host and Washington Redskins beat reporter.
 He only worked there for 3 months.

 In 1994, he got his first job in TV at WTTG as host of the Washington Redskins pre-game show.
 In 1995, he got a job at WJLA-TV as weekend sports anchor.

-From 1994−1997, Miller was a play-by-play announcer for NFL on Fox's regional broadcasts.
+From 1994 to 1997, Miller was a play-by-play announcer for NFL on Fox's regional broadcasts.

 Current positions

 Television

 In 1997, he joined Detroit's WJBK (Fox 2) as sports director and on-air personality.

 He is the sports director, sports anchor and host of weekly sports discussion show Sports Works on the station.